Additive Manufacturing in the Automotive Industry

-This process has already been used in the industry for a range of different vehicle parts but its uses are set to expand even further, as its application is ideally suited to automotive.
+This process has already been used in the industry for a range of different vehicle parts, but its uses are set to expand even further, as its application is ideally suited to automotive.
 Statistics from Wohlers Associates produced in the year 2018 show that 16% of all additive manufacturing was used in the automotive industry.

 Here’s a closer look at additive manufacturing and its processes and how they’re used to great effect in the automotive industry.

 Additive manufacturing is already being used to great effect in the automotive industry, but experts predict that the new of this technology will explode even further in the near future.
 A cost effective option, additive manufacturing offers a possibility for even small producers to be able to create new parts and keep up with the market.

 Unlike more traditional types of engineering and design, automotive additive manufacturing enables the production of components far more quickly.
 The lengthy design process can be vastly shortened, with simply a click of the mouse to change part of the model.